 And so we have “Caught In Love,” with its layered, technicolor vocal interplay — set over a VW-bus tumping backbeat, and conveying a lyric that drips with enraptured bitterness.
 “No Crying,” this echoing narrative, stomps along with a compact, elastic riff, before Jackpot, Tiger suddenly backs down into a shockingly confidential accapella jolt.
 “Float Away” arrives like an enveloping cloud, bringing us so far inside their reminiscence that it’s difficult to imagine the moment ever ending.

 Then there’s “Alone With You,” which swings with a perfect viciousness between this quietly ruminative verse on revenge and a sense of scalding release in the chorus.
 “Want To, Want To” dispenses with pretense, unleashing torrent after thundering torrent of sound, but in the controlled manner of Bob Mould.
 Everything, even their delirious jumping around, has a kind of pop-chart symmetry to it.
 And there’s a beauty in that which simply can’t be found in a raucous DiY fury.
-Their attention to detail on Jackpot, Tiger gives this new album an emotional specifity that’s difficult to shake.
+Their attention to detail on Jackpot, Tiger gives this new album an emotional specificity that’s difficult to shake.
 So, why try?

 Latest posts by Nick DeRiso (see all)